General Competition Rules

 The winner of the previous year AWI World Championship in both Open Overall and Toss and Catch are automatically invited back for the next year World Championship.

-The rules described herein for qualifiers and Championship will apply equally to both the World Championship Series and the International Championship Series.
+The rules described herein will apply equally to both the World Championship Series, and any US Qualifier Events.
+See Europe, Asia and other international websites for additional rules.

-If a competitor places in the top five with more than two dogs in either division the top two placing dogs will be the ones to qualify.
+In US Qualifiers, if a competitor places in the top four with more than two dogs in either division the top two placing dogs will be the ones to qualify.

-Additionally, if a team that is already qualified for the AWI World Championship plays at another Open Qualifier and places in the top five, that invitation will slide down to the team finishing in sixth place, and so on.
+If a team that is already qualified for the AWI World Championship plays at another Open Qualifier and places in the top four, that invitation will slide down only one spot to the next placed team.
+We want four new teams invited from each qualifying event/division to the World Championships.

 Entry fees for the USA: